 Most entrepreneurs are surrounded by friends and staff and people that don’t have all the facts but are encouraging nonetheless.
 You surround yourself with people that give you positive reinforcement.
 Your employees are always agreeable (they have a vested interest, after all).

-The purpose of an advisory board is to give you that honest feedback.
+The purpose of advisory boards is to give you that honest feedback.
 They should question your actions and help you make better decisions.
 Their role is to be skeptical of what you present to them.
 You want them to find the flaws in your logic.
 No one else will do it.

 Working with an advisory board can be a very humbling experience.
 You basically show them everything – your financials, your dreams and your shortcomings.
 If you want to make it a sales job then don’t do it.